 This post may contain affiliate links.

-While we are reading the story, I usually plan quick and easy activities – things like draw a picture of various characters or scenes.
+While we are reading the story, I usually plan quick and easy activities – things like drawing a picture of various characters or scenes.
 Essentially I ask Hannah to illustrate various chapters.

 One thing that was mentioned repeatedly in Schooled was that Cap dressed mainly in tie-dyed clothing.
 This gave me the idea for our grand finale project!
-Our last Schooled activity…
+Our last Schooled the book activity…

 We tie-dyed t-shirts!

 I had not tied-dyed anything in a very long time, but it is even easier than I remembered.
 The Tulip One-Step Tie-Dye Kit makes this process really easy.
 It contains 5 large bottles with powdered dye, rubber bands, and plastic gloves.
 I found this kit with the craft paint supplies at my local Walmart.
 It was well worth the money.

 Hannah read the book, but I always let Ben participate in the projects if he wants to.
 He has very different interests so I expect his sixth grade reading list will contain different books.
 I hope that by letting him participate in these fun activities, it will peak his curiosity and he will choose to read these books on his own.
 If nothing else, it creates a positive association with books.